 - 1. Provide office space, as space needs and priorities of the Division permit, and provide office support, appropriate to the level of activity of each individual. - 2.
 Provide opportunities for teaching, with or without compensation, by mutual agreement. - 3.
 Provide an emeritus professor who remains active in research on campus and does not receive outside support, annual research support for incidental expenses for telephone, travel, etc., up to \$3,000, for use if needed. - 4.
-Allow emeritus professors to be principal investigators on research grants with the approval of the Division Chair and the Provost or Vice Provost.
+Allow emeritus professors to be principal investigators on research grants with the approval of the Division Chair.
 In this role they will be able to supervise non-academic staff and postdoctoral scholars in their groups.
 They can be research supervisors of graduate students, as long as an active professorial faculty member ensures the Institute's responsibility to the student by being the advisor of record.
+In such cases, responsibilities of the advisor of record include general advising, monitoring student progress, meeting with the student at least twice a year, and in most cases, being a member of the thesis advising committee.
 The research operation, the size of the research group, and the laboratory space made available should be consistent with the aims of the Institute, the priorities of the Division, and the ability of the faculty member. - 5.
 Allow emeritus professors to make reasonable and appropriate charges of their own salary to grants and to receive the funds charged.
 The effort and associated salary charges for emeritus professors cannot exceed 49% of the most recent full-time equivalent annual base salary earned prior to retirement.
 Emeritus professors cannot charge their own salary to grants within the first six months of retirement.